Health and environmental impact of the coal industry

 The health and environmental impact of the coal industry includes issues such as land use, waste management, water and air pollution, caused by the coal mining, processing and the use of its products.
-In addition to atmospheric pollution, coal burning produces hundreds of millions of tons of solid waste products annually, including fly ash, bottom ash, and flue-gas desulfurization sludge, that contain mercury, uranium, thorium, arsenic, and other heavy metals.
+In addition to atmospheric pollution, burning coal produces hundreds of millions of tons of solid waste products annually, including fly ash, bottom ash, and flue-gas desulfurization sludge, that contain mercury, uranium, thorium, arsenic, and other heavy metals.
 Coal is the largest contributor to the human-made increase of carbon dioxide in Earth's atmosphere.

 There are severe health effects caused by burning coal.
 Worldwide 25 people die early for each terawatt hour of electricity generated by coal, around a thousand times more than nuclear or solar.

 In addition, there have been many coal mining disasters, although work related coal deaths has declined substantially as safety measures have been enacted and underground mining has given up market share to surface mining.
 Underground mining hazards include suffocation, gas poisoning, roof collapse and gas explosions.
 Open cut hazards are principally mine wall failures and vehicle collisions.
 Hundreds of people died in coal mine accidents in 2022.